scottyhq/cb-resources/docs/technical-resources/patterns/deep-learning.md

 ---
-title: Deep Learning in the cloud
+title: Machine Learning
 parent: Design Patterns
 icon: pattern-ml.png
 grand_parent: Technical Resources
 ---

-# Deep Learning
+# Machine Learning in the Cloud

-- Table of Contents
-{:toc}

 The cloud is particularly well suited to training neural networks (or any other form of ML model); it can provide as much computational power as you need, when you need it, and you pay for only what you use.

-To read about success stories, check out [&sect;Case Studies](#case-studies).
-To learn more, read on.
+There is a substantial amount of overlap between the needs of Machine Learning projects and more general HPC workloads.
+That said, cloud platforms tend to provide separate services for [general HPC workloads](../hpc) and for ML-specific work.
+These ML services offer value-add tools to make training and inspecting models easier, and can often be built off of pre-trained models provided by the platform.
+The rest of this article goes into detail about such dedicated ML services.

-The major pieces of instracture to think about for such a workload include:
+The major pieces of instracture to think about for ML workloads include:

 - **Development / Experimentation**